GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 [immutable](https://en.wikipedia.org/wiki/Persistent_data_structure), and
 functions must be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) (free of side effects).
-Referential transparency implies that without changing the result of the program, a function invocation could always be replaced with its value and vice versa.
+A referentially transparent expression could always be replaced with its value without changing the result of the program.
 This means that, like mathematical functions, our functions should always return the same value when called with the same set of arguments.
 But there is a little quirk.
 In a truly functional program, all functions should have only one argument to be able to participate in functional composition.
 We will see how to [deal](https://en.wikipedia.org/wiki/Currying) with this below.

 ## First-class functions